-In this procedure, all or part of the tumor is surgically removed for examination by a pathologist.
-Memorial Sloan Kettering uses advanced pathology techniques — including examining the tumor cells under an electron microscope or studying the proteins in the cells — to make an accurate diagnosis.
-If the examination comes up positive for carcinoma, the entire tumor is removed with a safety margin (an extra amount of skin).
+In this procedure, all or part of the tumor is removed for examination by a pathologist.
+MSK pathologists examine the tumor cells under a microscope or study the proteins or gene abnormalities in the cells to make an accurate diagnosis.

-Diagnostic imaging of the entire body is usually performed in patients who have a large (greater than 2 centimeters) Merkel cell tumor, or if there is evidence that the cancer has metastasized to the lymph nodes.
+Diagnostic imaging of the entire body is usually performed in patients if there is evidence that the cancer has spread to the lymph nodes.
 These imaging tests can help determine whether the disease has spread to other areas of the body.
-They can also help to rule out small cell lung cancer — a neuroendocrine tumor that is similar in appearance — especially if no primary skin tumor has been found.

 Patients with Merkel cell carcinoma are usually first treated with surgery.
-Patients with more advanced disease may receive adjuvant (additional) treatments such as radiation therapy and chemotherapy following, or instead of, surgery.
+Patients with more advanced disease may receive additional treatments such as radiation and drug therapy after or instead of surgery.

 Reconstruction After Surgery for Skin Cancer

 Any form of surgery can leave a scar, some more noticeable than others.
-When removal of a Merkel cell carcinoma leaves a wound that is too large to close with simple sutures, Memorial Sloan Kettering surgeons can use skin grafts, flaps, and other reconstructive procedures to help heal the skin and restore its appearance.
+When removal of a Merkel cell carcinoma leaves a wound that is too large to close with simple sutures, MSK surgeons can use skin grafts, flaps, and other reconstructive procedures to help heal the skin and restore its appearance.